liufangbaishikele/Soybean_rhizosphere_microbiome/Circular phylogenetic tree and network analysis.md

 5) Combine classification table and OTU table together and set row name being family level taxonomy.
 6) Write out combined dataset to be used to prepare *tree* and *annotation* file.

+###  Manually generate and edit tree and annotation file in excel, R and linux.

+1) Creat tree file.